ShahjahanMirza/ShahjahanMirza/README.md

 - 👋 Hi, I’m @ShahjahanMirza
+- ✨ I'm in 2nd year of my BSCS
-- 👀 I’m interested in becoming a Data scientist
+- 👀 I’m interested in becoming a Data scientist/Machine Learning Engineer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on data projects
 - 📫 How to reach me..? just a text away